 Less than four years after Comcast/NBCUniversal, this is "like déjà vu all over again."
-Comcast is once again promising not to take advantage of its newly strengthened market power, and dangling other good works it will do if only given the green light.
-The behavioral conditions crafted in an attempt to hold Comcast to those promises have proven to be costly, time-consuming, and ineffective.
+Comcast is again promising not to take advantage of its newly strengthened market power, while dangling good works it will perform if only given the green light.
+The behavioral conditions crafted in an attempt to hold Comcast to those promises before have proven to be costly, time-consuming, and ineffective.
 They should not be tried again now, when the stakes are so much higher.
+The merger of Comcast and TWC would be an unprecedented, monumental step in the direction of further consolidation of Big Media.